 Secretariat: The Secretariat is composed of the Secretary-General and the United Nations staff.
+Approximately

-Approximately 16,000 people are employed as the staff of the UN, one-third of whom work at the UN headquarters in New York City.
+16,000 people are employed as the staff of the United Nations, one-third of whom work at the United Nations headquarters in New York City.
 The other two-thirds work for various subsidiary bodies of the United Nations.
-The Secretary-General serves a five-year renewable term.
+The Secretary-General serves a fiveyear renewable term.

 In addition to the six main bodies, the United Nations system includes a number of autonomous technical and specialized agencies and programs.
-Examples include the Food and Agricultural Organization (FAO), the International Monetary Fund (IMF), the World Health Organization (WHO), and the UN Children's Fund (UNICEF).
-While most of these agencies and programs have independent governance structures, their activities are coordinated by ECOSOC.
+Examples include the Food and Agricultural Organization (FAO), the International Monetary Fund (IMF), the World Health Organization (WHO), and the United Nations Children's Fund (UNICEF).
+While most of these agencies and programs have independent governance structures, ECOSOC coordinates their activities.